Working with Terrain

 Top Previous Next

 The Terrain object can be added to a Mission Plan for use in the visualization and analysis of terrain features with Spacecraft and GroundVehicle objects.
 This object can be used to load high-resolution terrain data files of specific areas of interest or of the entire globe to determine line-of-sight visibility between any two objects orbiting in space, stationary anywhere, or moving on the ground.
-Once the terrain data has been loaded, users can query the elevation at a specified latitude and longitude contained within the data file.
+Once the terrain data has been loaded, you can query the elevation at a specified latitude and longitude contained within the data file.

 Terrain Visualzation using a PointGroup